Plum, Mount Royal

 Standing Ovation is covered in white flowers each spring, which often turn into edible berries in June.
 As the seasons continue, dark green, almost circular leaves change to red and orange in autumn.
 Its upright, perfectly oval form adds height in small gardens, and provides nice structure during winter.
 The uniform habit makes it great for hedging.

 Elegant columnar selection, highly valued as an accent or perimeter planting where a strong vertical effect is needed.
 Dark green evergreen needles are slightly curved on closely set limbs, creating a slender, uniform form with dense branching to the ground.
 Withstands heavy snow loads.
 Tolerates heat and humidity better than others.
-Ideal windbreak or privacy wall
+Ideal windbreak or privacy wall.

 A perfect cone-shaped dwarf conifer displaying dense green needles.
 Excellent as a miniature Christmas tree in natural form, or as an artistically pruned topiary.
 Makes a formal statement in the garden.
 A superb container specimen.
 Evergreen.